• Skip to primary navigation

 These healthy fats can help improve cholesterol levels and decrease the risk of heart disease.

-Ultimately, almond flour is a nutritious and versatile ingredient that can be used in many different recipes.
+Ultimately, almond flour is a nutritious and flexible ingredient that can be used in many different recipes.

 • Key Characteristics: Almond flour offers a nutty flavor and a moist texture.
 It is high in healthy fats and low in carbohydrates, providing a gluten-free alternative to sorghum flour.